Martín Cháves: Churchill Brothers

 On 16 January 2023, Cháves put pen to paper on a deal until the end of the season.

 International career

 Cháves is a former Uruguay youth international and represented his nation at the 2015 South American U-17 Championship.
-He made his tournament debut on the 15th of March 2015 in a 1–0 win against Ecuador.
+He made his tournament debut on 15 March 2015 in a 1–0 win against Ecuador.
 He played one more match in the tournament, and his side eventually finished fifth.